ankiitagrwal/bymera/README.md

 ## Our Solution

-Vymera is a browser extension that acts as a universal crypto payment bridge:
+Bymera is a browser extension that acts as a universal crypto payment bridge:

 - Works on **any site** that has a card checkout form
 - Replaces manual card input with a **one-click crypto payment flow**